Attribute data captures descriptive information about your breakout tank, such as operator name, tank identification number, and stored commodity.

 The specific attributes that are required for the NPMS Breakout tank submission are described in detail in Section 3 Attributes of the

 NPMS Operator Standards.
-Specifically, Figure 7.1 in Section 7 of the NPMS Operator Standards lists required field names, field types and acceptable values.
+Specifically, Appendix A.3 of the NPMS Operator Standards lists required field names, field types and acceptable values.
 For users working with a GIS software system, templates of the required attributes in

 Esri shapefile and personal geodatabase file formats have been developed for your convenience.